 If your business considers purchasing equipment, you also have to factor in the cost of depreciation.
 That excavator might be shiny and new when it first rolls into your garage, but it loses value over time.

 The value of all machinery depreciates from one year to the next.
 Since construction equipment undergoes a lot of wear and tear, it could lose value quickly.
 If you go to resell your equipment in the future, you could find that the value isn’t there anymore.
 You might have to sell at a price that’s much lower than anticipated, which could be bad news for your budget.

 The cost of depreciation can also have an unexpected effect on your construction company’s taxes.
 Your business could encounter additional financial losses and have trouble recovering your original investment.

 In contrast, when you rent, you can set aside any worry about depreciation.
 This figure doesn’t apply to rentals.
 Instead, your company can deduct rental payments as business expenses.
 This can amount to additional savings for your company.

 Also, banks and other creditors tend to consider major equipment purchases as liabilities.
 However, they don’t view rentals this way.
 That means renting equipment won’t harm your ability to borrow funds for land, property, or other business purposes.
 Renting also won’t impact your business’s credit rating nearly as much as a major purchase would.

 The cost of buying and owning equipment can be significant.
 As you’ll quickly learn, this is far from the only cost your company should budget for.

 When you own, the cost of insurance can be huge.
-You have to insure each machine for theft and damage.
+Each machine requires insurance for theft and damage.
 If your company is on the small side, you might not have much negotiation power with your insurance company.
-This can mean high premiums and added cost.
+This can mean high premiums and added costs.